umd-lib/aleph-x-services-java-wrapper/README.md

 Contains classes used by JAXB to unmarshal XML received from the Aleph X server into Java objects.

+**Note:** When adding JAXB-annotated classes to this package, be sure to update the src/main/resources/edu/umd/lib/axsjw/jaxb/jaxb.index file, so that the JAXBContext class can auto-discover them.

 ### edu.umd.lib.axsjw.net

 Contains interfaces and classes handling network communications with the Aleph X Server.
 Uses the Jersey client for configuring and making network requests.